 - a valid passport (if you are also a German citizen, you must present a German passport or identity card)

 - if you are not in your own name, but in the name of e.g. B. of a company, a ward, etc., plus proof (in the original or certified copy) that you are authorized to represent the company/person

-The fee for a signature authentication is based on the value of the legal transaction for which you need the certificate and can be between 20 and 250 euros.
-The fee must be paid in Namibian dollars at the embassy.
+A fee must be paid in Namibian dollars at the embassy.
 The euro amount is converted for this at the current exchange rate of the embassy.
 Payment can be made in cash or with a Visa or MasterCard credit card.
+List of fees.